Webcam Comparison Tool — Compare Two Cameras Side by Side

 What Can You Compare with Two Webcams?

 Viewing two cameras side by side makes it easy to spot differences that are invisible when you only ever look at one feed at a time.
 The camera comparison view reveals several important performance factors at a glance.
+Toggle the webcam grid overlay on to check your camera position, eye level, and subject framing before recording.

 Colour Accuracy and White Balance